allenhurff/cie-titan-madr/docs/adr/0013-Deployments.md

-# ADR 13: API Documentation
+# ADR 13: Deployments

 ## Context and Problem Statement

-* How will you provide documentation for API consumers?
+*   What Is your plan for managing builds and deployments across the various environments?
+Which and how many environments would you plan to support?

 ## Decision Drivers <!-- optional -->